 This is the culminating or capstone course for behavioral science majors.
 Coordinated guidance is given on the preparation of the Senior Thesis.
 Discussion of current topics in sociology and psychology is combined with guidance on practical matters such as application to graduate study, developing a career, and so on.
+Prerequisite: Junior or senior standing in the Behavioral Sciences.
 (Spring)